cscade/ferment.at-client/README.md

 * [BCS-46x Adapter](https://github.com/cscade/fermentat-contrib-adapter-bcs-46x)

+## Read-only Deployments

+> TODO instructions for raspberry pi in read-only mode

 ## Contributing

 Contributions to this project are very welcome!
 Simply open a pull request when you feel you have a useful contribution.
 If you're considering adding something non-trivial, consider opening a ticket for discussion first to avoid duplicated work.